tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:coordinateUncertaintyInMeters is bdq:Empty; COMPLIANT if the value of dwc:coordinateUncertaintyInMeters is interpreted as a number between 1 and 20037509 inclusive; otherwise NOT_COMPLIANT
+COMPLETE if every VALIDATION_COORDINATEUNCERTAINTY_INRANGE in the MultiRecord has Response.result=COMPLIANT or Response.status=INTERNAL_PREREQUISITES_NOT_MET, otherwise NOT_COMPLETE.

 #### Information Elements